sathibault/cryptoauthlib/README.md

 This is **beta** release, see disclaimer below.

+## Installation

+1. Download the CryptoAuthLib-v*xyz*.zip from the [latest release](https://github.com/sathibault/cryptoauthlib/releases)
+2. From Arduino IDE menu select Sketch -> Include library -> Add .ZIP library and select the downloaded file.

+## Examples

+See provision_sha204 for an example of provisioning a device and using it to computing challenge responses.

 ## License

 Redistribution and use in source and binary forms, with or without